Pregnancy Care Through Better Breathing

 For example, some signs of PPCM such as prostration, shortness of breath on mild exertion, and coughing- are often misinterpreted as evidence of physiological problems of pregnancy or pneumonia.

 Though the underlying factors that cause PPCM are not known, most studies conducted in this regard point to risk factors like age, pregnancy-related hypertension disorders, multiparity, multiple gestations, obesity, and chronic hypertension.

 Noel Mueller of Johns Hopkins Bloomberg School of Public Health in Baltimore examined the data on 1,293 mother-child pairs and assessed kids’ blood pressure at checkups from ages 3 to 9 years.

-He says "we believe that when pregnant women breathe air with high levels of fine particulate matter, it causes an inflammatory response that alters gene expression and fetal growth and development, on the pathway to high blood pressure in childhood."
+"We believe that when pregnant women breathe air with high levels of fine particulate matter, it causes an inflammatory response that alters gene expression and fetal growth and development on the pathway to high blood pressure in childhood."

 The health of a mom-to-be is significant, and the most straightforward exercise is to breathe deeply but still easily with as little effort as possible.
 Through proper breathing, a mother can be both a nurturer and a guardian for the baby who is nestled inside her.

 Because it drives the nervous system, the way you breathe influences the way you feel.
 By practicing Optimal Breathing, you can enhance the oxygen supply to your baby round the clock.
 Thus, Optimal Breathing enhances your sense of relaxation and control.

 Introducing the Pregnancy Course by The Optimal Breathing Academy

 Optimal breathing helps you stay calm, focused and breathe easier during labor and helps prevent unhealthy breathing like hyperventilation or holding your breath, all of which could lead to dizziness, tension, and fatigue.